andersource/andersource.github.io/work_together.md

 I love meeting people and getting involved in new projects.
 If you think my experience could be relevant to what you're doing, please get in touch!

 ### Consulting & Freelancing
-I provide consulting and hands-on freelancing services in the domains of data science and software development.
+I provide consulting and hands-on freelancing services in the domains of machine learning, data science and software development.
 Partial list of things I'm excited about:
 * Algorithms and optimizations
 * Translating experts' domain knowledge and intuition into concrete methods and metrics
 * Designing ad-hoc models that make the most of little data (mostly because that involves designing custom metrics and coming up with creative ways of optimizing them)
 * Finding patterns in behavior
+* Computer vision
 * Creating interactive visualizations to explore complex data and interactions